 If a notification leads to an investigation (Phase II), it changes into a fully-fledged investigation.
 Under Turkish law, the investigation takes about six months.
-In practice, only exceptional cases require a Phase II review, and most notifications obtain a decision within about 45 calendar days from the original date of notification.
+In practice, only exceptional cases require a Phase II review, and most notifications obtain a decision within Phase I review..